 - Provide truthful answers to all the questions on the form.

 - The answers to some questions can trigger a human review.
-If your doctor has told you that you have improved enough medically to start to work again, and you answer that your health is better, or if you say that you have received no medical treatment for your disability since your benefits were awarded, it is very likely that your two-page review will be examined more in depth.
+If your doctor has told you that you have medically improved enough to start to work again, and you answer that your health is better, or if you say that you have received no medical treatment for your disability since your benefits were awarded, it is very likely that your two-page review will be examined more in-depth.

 - If your doctor has told you that you can probably start to work again, request a complete list of any physical or mental workplace restrictions.
 Make sure you include these when you return the form.

 - You might want to think about having people who know about your disability provide statements where they can give examples of how your disability has prevented you from working.

 - If information like your telephone number or your mailing address are different from what you see on the form, you need to send the SSA a written request to update this contact information.

 - If you have developed new medical limitations very similar to the disabilities you outlined in your initial application or during your appeals hearing, make sure you note that in the remarks section of the form, particularly if you feel they are related to your original disability.